chausner/X9AEditor/README.md

 Tool to inspect, edit and merge Yamaha CP88/CP73 backup files (.X9A)

 **Disclaimer:** this is an unofficial tool and as such not supported by Yamaha.
 Use this software at your own risk.
-Always keep backups of the files you edit.
+Always keep backups of files you edit.

 ## Features
 - View and edit voice names